jamesc127/DSE_Java_Singleton/README.md

 The DataStax Java Driver provides a Fluent API, known as the `QueryBuilder`, for creating queries and inserts.
 Please [see the javadoc](https://docs.datastax.com/en/drivers/java-dse/1.6/com/datastax/driver/core/querybuilder/QueryBuilder.html) for additional information.

 ### Asynchronous Programming
 The driver exposes an asynchronous API that allows you to write programs in a fully-non blocking manner.
 Asynchronous methods return instances of Guava’s `ListenableFuture`, that can be conveniently chained and composed.
 Please [see this page](https://docs.datastax.com/en/developer/java-driver-dse/1.6/manual/async/) for code examples and more information.
+Also refer to the following blog post about [asynchronous queries with the Java Driver](https://www.datastax.com/dev/blog/java-driver-async-queries)

 ## Intent
 This sample program is intended to serve as a jumping off point for the DataStax Java Driver and to demonstrate some of the basic functionality that the driver has to offer.
 Please refer to the [DataStax Java driver manual](https://docs.datastax.com/en/developer/java-driver-dse/1.6/manual/) for additional and advanced features.